rivue/Gamified-Study-Tool/README.md

                     - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
                     - (maybe?) ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)
                         - should I limit file size for this? like can only display files < 50 MB or something?
+            - uncomment "why this matters" section on home page - or completely rewrite it
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc... use this maybe: https://www.shadcn-vue.com/docs/components/stepper.html
             - note: for main page, add two / 3 simple boxes, class you want, school, and possibly professor, and it gives you classes close to you like quizlet / rate my professor along with option for creating your own